-“How much will it cost to develop a new product in Asia?” is another question we get rather frequently.
+“How much will it cost to develop a new product in Asia?” or How much does it cost to manufacture a product? that’s a question we get rather frequently.
 The short answer?
 It depends.

-But, despite the savings of having development and manufacturing done in Asia, the capital needed to develop a new product can still be significant considering it may involve most or all the following:
+But, despite the savings of having development and manufacturing done in Asia, the capital needed to develop a new product can still be significant, considering it may involve most or all the following product development expenses: